eballard2023/MrFrenchRules/README.md

 # AI Coach Interview System

 A FastAPI-based chatbot system that conducts structured interviews with behavioral experts to extract actionable rules and best practices.
-The system converts conversational responses into structured JSON format for AI coaching systems.
+The system converts conversational responses into structured rules for AI coaching systems like Mr. French.

 ## 🎯 Purpose

 This system conducts comprehensive interviews with subject matter experts (SMEs) to extract behavioral rules, processes, and best practices.
-The conversational responses are then converted into structured JSON format that can be used as a "super-script" for AI coaching systems like Mr. French.
+The conversational responses and uploaded documents are then converted into actionable rules that can be used to train Mr. French, the conversational AI family assistant.

 ## ✨ Features

-- **Intelligent Interviewing**: AI conducts natural, one-question-at-a-time interviews
+- **Intelligent Interviewing**: AI conducts natural, conversational interviews
+- **Document Integration**: Upload research papers, PDFs, and documents for AI context
-- **Structured Rule Extraction**: Converts conversations into actionable JSON rules
+- **Structured Rule Extraction**: Converts conversations and documents into actionable rules
-- **MongoDB Integration**: Persistent storage of interviews and extracted rules
+- **Supabase Integration**: PostgreSQL database for interviews and rules storage
+- **ChromaDB Vector Storage**: Document embeddings and conversation history
+- **Admin Dashboard**: Review and approve extracted rules
-- **Modern Web Interface**: Clean, responsive chat interface
+- **Modern Web Interface**: Clean, responsive chat interface with document upload
-- **Background Processing**: Non-blocking rule extraction for better performance

 ## 🚀 Quick Start

 ### Prerequisites

 - Python 3.8+
-- MongoDB instance
+- Supabase account and database
 - OpenAI API key

 ### 1. Environment Setup